-- 2.1 What is a "Third Party" and an "Other Person"? - 2.2 Statutory requirements of a Third Party and Other Person with regard to incurring election expenses - 2.3 Payment of invoices to suppliers - 2.4 Election Expenses Statement - 2.5 Requirements for publishers - 2.6 Offences and penalties applicable to third parties with regard to the receipt of donations - 2.7 Offences and penalties applicable to third parties and other persons with regard to incurring election expenses.
+- 2.1 What is a "third party" and an "other person"? - 2.2 Statutory requirements of a third party and other person - 2.3 Payment of invoices to suppliers - 2.4 Furnishing an election expenses statement - 2.5 Requirements for publishers - 2.6 Offences and penalties applicable to third parties: donations - 2.7 Offences and penalties applicable to third parties and other persons: expenses.

-2.1 What is a "Third Party" and an "Other Person"?
+2.1 What is a "third party" and an "other person"?

 - 2.1.1 A "third party" is defined in the Act as meaning any person, other than a registered political party or a candidate at an election, who accepts, in a particular year, a donation given for political purposes, the value of which exceeds €100 [Section 22(2)(aa)]. - 2.1.2 An "other person" is a person or group who intends to incur expenses at the election to promote or oppose a candidate or a political party.
 Candidates, their election agents or national agents of political parties are not regarded as "other persons". - 2.1.3 A third party must also register as an "other person" if it intends incurring expenses at the election.
-An "other person", however, is not required to register also as a "third party" if it has not accepted a donation which exceeds €100. - Please see the Standards Commission website for further details on the obligations of a Third Party www.sipo.ie
+An "other person", however, is not required to register also as a "third party" if it has not accepted a donation which exceeds €100.

+Please see the Commission website for further details on the obligations of a Third Party www.sipo.ie

-2.2 Statutory Requirements of a Third party and Other Person with regard to incurring election expenses
+2.2 Statutory Requirements of a third party and other person

-- 2.2.1 In addition to the requirement to register as a third party, (having received a donation in excess of €100), a third party which proposes to incur expenses at the election must, before incurring any such expenses, separately furnish to the Standards Commission, in writing [Section 31(7)]: - the name, address and description of the person proposing to incur the expenses, - a statement of the nature, purpose and estimated amount of such expenses, and - an indication of the person's connection, if any, with any political party or candidate at the election. - 2.2.2 An "other person" must also provide the above information to the Standards Commission before incurring any election expenses at an election.
-Once a third party or other person has complied with the above requirements and is deemed not to be connected to a political party or a candidate at an election, there is no limit to the amount of expenses which the third party or other person may incur. - 2.2.3 At the end of the election period, the third party/other person must disclose their election expenses to the Commission.
-This is explained in further detail at 2.4.
+- 2.2.1 In addition to the requirement to register as a third party, (having received a donation in excess of €100), a third party which proposes to incur expenses at the election must, before incurring any such expenses, separately furnish to the Commission, in writing [Section 31(7)]: - the name, address and description of the person proposing to incur the expenses, - a statement of the nature, purpose and estimated amount of such expenses, and - an indication of the person's connection, if any, with any political party or candidate at the election. - 2.2.2 An "other person" must also provide the above information to the Commission before incurring any election expenses at a bye-election.
+Once a third party or other person has complied with the above requirements and is deemed not to be connected to a political party or a candidate at a bye-election, there is no limit to the amount of expenses which the third party or other person may incur. - 2.2.3 At the end of the election period, the third party/other person must disclose their election expenses to the Commission.
+This is explained in further detail at paragraph 2.4.